metalevel-tech/powerNow/Readme.md

 # Power Now - Power Consumption Indicator

-The script display the current power consuption of your laptop.
+The script display the current power consumption of your laptop.
 The initial attention was to be just **Power Consumption Indicator**.
 But now it has menu which call few tool within `gnome-terminal` window.
 Thats are `htop`, `powertop`, `tlp stat`.
-If any of the tools is not installwd on the sistem, the script will ask you to install it.
+If any of the tools is not installed on the system, the script will ask you to install it.

 ![Examples of usages 1.](powerNow.png)